Campaign 139: Phase two: the assaults

 The night of 17 February 1970 was eventful.
 At LS 22, four PT-76s attacked under cover of fog, only to be destroyed by defensive anti-tank mines.
 Coinciding with this, a Dac Cong squad had penetrated the security of the guerrilla headquarters in the rear area of Lima Strip 20 Alternate (LS 20A).
 Three of them were killed in the attempt, but two RLAF T-28s and an O-1 Bird Dog were damaged.
 Most importantly, the U.S. escalated the war in northern Laos with its first B-52 Arc Light strike.
 Approved personally by President Richard M. Nixon, the three plane strike was aimed at a suspected North Vietnamese headquarters at the eastern limits of the Plain of Jars.
 It would be followed by others during the campaign.

-On 20 February, PAVN 122mm rockets hit LS 22, cancelling a visit by King Sisavang Vatthana.
+On 20 February, PAVN 122 mm rockets hit LS 22, cancelling a visit by King Sisavang Vatthana.
 The communist assault that night was repulsed by the RLG's Neutralist allies, Forces Armées Neutralistes (FAN).
 A second attack, just before dawn of the 21st, saw four communist tanks roll up to the FAN trenchwork.
 The Neutralists retreated to the southwest, with the remainder of the 1,300 defenders, including Brown Battalion, in trail.
 By 1415 hours, LS 22 was largely deserted.
-Air strikes were called in to destroy abandoned Royalist equipment, including five captured communist tanks, 12 recoilless rifles, two 105mm howitzers, and seven trucks.
+Air strikes were called in to destroy abandoned Royalist equipment, including five captured communist tanks, 12 recoilless rifles, two 105 mm howitzers, and seven trucks.
 That same day, three other Royalist positions fell to the communists.
 On 22 February, the Royalists left Xieng Khouangville to the communist 165th Regiment.
 The Royalist Special Guerrilla Unit 2 moved 18 kilometers southwest under air cover and set up a defensive position blocking a southern exit from the Plain.
 When the panic-stricken Brown Battalion fled through Muang Soui, the Royalists joined them and deserted the vital airstrip.
 Meanwhile, far in the communist rear area, a CIA-backed commando raid dreamt up by Henry Kissinger and approved by President Nixon burned several North Vietnamese offices and warehouses in the communist rear area at Dien Bien Phu, North Vietnam to little effect.